nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 In other words, a patient can satisfy a requirement by taking vaccinations with certain group types for `ALL` and `ANY` requirement types or not taking any vaccinations with certain group types for `NONE` requirement types.
 </div>

-#### `add` - Add a vaccination type
+#### `add` - Add a vaccination

-Adds a new vaccination type as defined in the command into the system.
+Adds a new vaccination as defined in the command into the system.
 If any of the optional arguments are omitted, they will be set to their default values.

 ##### Syntax